liyiming-serif/Foray/README.md

 __To uninstall__, simply delete the `Foray` game folder from the path you specified when you installed the game.
 By default it's in C:\Users\\[username]\Foray.
 You can also run `Add or Remove Programs` and select `Foray` from the list of programs, then hit uninstall.

 ### Known Bugs
-* **This game won't run on a 4k monitor.** Sorry about that, I'll get it fixed as soon as I can.
-* When the game resets itself after you die in *windowed mode*, the camera will be misaligned.
-Pressing 'F' to enable fullscreen should fix this.
+* Stealing a plane that overlaps yours causes the character to become stuck in the "jump" animation and forces you to restart the game.
+I'm working on a fix right away, thanks for staying patient!
 * When shooting down a flamethrower enemy, the flame may stay in place.
-I'm working on a fix, thanks for being patient!

 ### Roadmap
-* 3/31/2023: solid obstacles; 4k monitor bug fix
+* [DONE] 3/31/2023: solid obstacles; 4k monitor bug fix
-* 4/30/2023: 1st full level completed; other bugs fixed
+* 5/30/2023: 1st full level completed; other bugs fixed